Regulation

 Why Prediction Markets Are Federally Legal But State-Restricted

 Same company, same federal license, and still a state lawsuit.
-That sounds contradictory until you see how the two legal systems overlap.
+The contradiction makes sense once you see how federal commodity law and state gambling authority overlap.

 Short answer